trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/basic-fa2-token.md

    The `fa2.make_metadata` function creates a token metadata object that complies with the [TZIP-12](https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md) standard.

    Your contract can have as many types of fungible tokens as you want, but the examples in this tutorial use these two token types.
+   The contract assigns them numeric IDs starting at 0.

 1. Create the starting ledger for the contract, which lists the tokens and their owners.
 This example gives 10 of token 0 to the Alice test account and 10 of token 1 to the Bob test account: